2025-26 Academic Catalog

 Undergraduate Majors (B.A.)

-The social science teaching major is a single program with three emphasis areas; Plan A for students planning to teach specific areas of social science, Plan B for students wishing to teach in all areas of social science, and Plan C for students wanting to teach US History, World History, American Government and one other social science area.
+The social science teaching major is a single program with two emphasis areas; Plan B for students wishing to teach in all areas of social science, and Plan C for students wanting to teach US History, World History, American Government and one other social science area.
 Students should consult with the program advisor regarding the appropriate emphasis.

 Graduate Major (M.A.)